What is herpes?

 A negative test may mean that you don’t have the infection, or it may mean that the virus was not present on the skin when the swab was collected.

-Although there is a blood test available, this will only tell you whether you have ever been infected with a herpes virus.
+Although there is a blood test available, this will only tell you whether you have ever been exposed to a herpes virus.
 This could be oral or genital herpes and you may never have had or may never get any signs of the infection.
+It is not recommended to screen people who don’t have any symptoms of herpes.
 If you want more information, please discuss this with a doctor.

 How is herpes treated?

-Most herpes outbreaks last three to seven days.
+Most herpes episodes last three to seven days.
 Antiviral medication is available on prescription from a doctor.
-These tablets need to be taken within the first three days of the rash appearing.
+These tablets should be taken within the first three days of the symptoms appearing for best effect.

-- salt baths that may help if your genital area is painful
+- salt baths, this may help if your genital area is painful (1tsp to 2 cups water)

-- aspirin or paracetamol to help relieve pain
+- aspirin, ibuprofens or paracetamol to help relieve pain

 - acyclovir creams, like Zovirax, which can be used on the sores as soon as they appear

-- applying ice to the infected area to relieve pain
+- applying ice to the infected area to help relieve pain

 In addition you can: